MyRandomShit/tech-progression/reference_materials/96_auditor.md

 **Description:**
 - Size: Large tarantula (15cm leg span)
+- **Color: White ceramic-like body with black legs (or black body with white legs—pattern varies)**
-- Material: Appears metallic, moves organically
+- Material: Appears metallic but moves organically—advanced robotics beyond present-day understanding
-- Legs: Eight, segmented, precise
+- Legs: Eight, segmented, precise (alternating black and white segments)
-- Body: Houses camera system (glows faintly red)
+- Body: Houses camera system (single white or black "eye")
 - Function: Ground observation, data collection

+**What it actually is:**
+- Sophisticated robot from post-singularity technology
+- Appears mechanical but moves with organic fluidity
+- Present-day humans see it as "advanced robot" but can't comprehend its true complexity
+- Technology centuries ahead of current understanding

 **Sightings:**
 - Usually on Auditor's shoulder or car